 Our Care Management team is available for members who may benefit from increased coordination of services.
 The team is available to assist and support providers with member issues including non-adherence to medications/medical advice, multiple complex co-morbidities, or to offer guidance with a new diagnosis.

 - Achieve optimum health, functional capability and quality of life through improved management of their disease or condition.

 - Determine and access available benefits and resources.

 - Develop goals and coordinate with family, providers and community organizations to achieve these goals.

 - Facilitate timely receipt of appropriate services in the right setting.

-Every year Arizona Complete Health assesses appointment availability for PCPs, specialists and behavioral health practitioners.
+Year round, Arizona Complete Health-Complete Care Plan assesses appointment availability for PCPs, specialists, dentists and behavioral health practitioners.
 There are established standards for each type of appointment (routine care, urgent/sick visits, etc.) and type of practitioner.
-Please review Section 11.9 Appointment Requirements of the Provider Manual for the expectations of how quickly our members should be able to get an appointment.
+Please review the Provider Manual for the expectations of how quickly our members should be able to get an appointment.

 Providers are expected to follow member rights.
 Members are informed of their rights and responsibilities in their member handbook.

 Member rights include, but are not limited to:

 - Receiving all services the health plan provides.